webrtcHacks/facetouchmonitor/readme.md

 * If the FPS drops below 5 FPS, try using the _Fastest_ setting
 * It works best if you can keep the browser tab in the foreground so background throttling is not invoked

+### Pull Request ♥

+The CSS fixes from [dharmadeveloper108](https://github.com/dharmadeveloper108) are much appreciated!